matloff/R-Style-Guide/README.md

   those packages may in turn depend on still more packages, and so on, further increasing your exposure.

-* Your never can be completely sure that those packages do exactly what you want in all circumstances.
+* You never can be completely sure that those packages do exactly what you want in all circumstances.
 Another package's edge case may be a central use case for your package.
 Subtle bugs can occur, hard to track down.